zeek/package-manager/doc/package.rst

 The `build_command` field is an arbitrary shell command that the package manager will run before installing the package.

-This is useful for distributing `Bro Plugins`_ as source code and having the package manager take care of building it on the user's machine before installing the package.
+This is useful for distributing `Zeek Plugins`_ as source code and having the package manager take care of building it on the user's machine before installing the package.